 D’Addario EPN115 Pure Nickel – KGR Editor’s Choice

-Tuning stability was overall great.
-The strings settled quickly and once they’d had about a few hours of play on them, they became rock solid, holding pitch very well for extended use with lots of bends.
+Tuning stability was great overall.
+The strings settled quickly and once they’d had a few hours of play on them, they became rock-solid, holding pitch very well for extended use with lots of bends.

 As far as playability went, these strings do play very much like a medium gauge.
 They aren’t as supple as lighter strings, but you’re ultimately rewarded with huge tone and sustain that hangs on for days.

 Externally, the feel of the strings was good.
-If you know anything about D’Addario, it’s probably that they use high end materials and advanced manufacturing techniques, and this results in a great finish and excellent consistency between packs, and this was absolutely apparent.
+If you know anything about D’Addario, it’s probably that they use high-end materials and advanced manufacturing techniques.
+This results in a great finish and excellent consistency between packs, and this was absolutely apparent.

 Verdict: If you’re happy to spend a little extra, there are no finer strings for blues than the D’Addario Pure Nickel XLs.
-D’Addario has been in the business for such a long time, they do truly make a great product.
-They offer wonderful tones and great sustain, and the pure nickel finish really helps the longevity, too.
+D’Addario has been in the business for such a long time, and they truly do make a great product.
+They offer wonderful tones and great sustain, and the pure nickel finish really helps with longevity.

-Dean Markley’s Blue Steel strings – noted for their extended lifespan – were one of the standouts in our recent roundup of the best acoustic guitar strings, and their electric strings are no less impressive.
-While they are something of a boutique brand compared to giants such as Ernie Ball and D’Addario, their Blue Steel strings definitely stand out from the crowd.
+Dean Markley’s Blue Steel strings are noted for their extended lifespan and were one of the standouts in our recent roundup of the best acoustic guitar strings.
+Their electric strings are no less impressive.
+While they’re something of a boutique brand compared to giants such as Ernie Ball and D’Addario, their Blue Steel strings definitely stand out from the crowd.

 These strings are rapidly cooled during manufacturing in a liquid nitrogen cryogenic bath.
-Dean Markley claims that it realigns the molecular structure to create a “brighter, longer lasting string”.
-Possibly as a result of this, the strings are on the brighter side for a blues string, though this could also be down to the steel core and solid stainless steel wrap.
+Dean Markley claims that it realigns the molecular structure to create a “brighter, longer-lasting string”.
+Possibly as a result of this, the strings are on the brighter side for a blues string, though this could also be due to the steel core and solid stainless steel wrap.

 That being said, the big benefit of having a stainless steel wrap is the longevity.
 Throughout our testing, the Blue Steels lost none of their tone.
-While they are a more expensive string, they are certainly excellent value for money, and perfect for the player who likes their guitar to spend more time on the stage and less on the bench.
+While they are a more expensive string, they offer excellent value for money, and are perfect for the player who likes their guitar to spend more time on the stage and less on the bench.

-Verdict: If you’re looking for long life strings, the Dean Markley Blue Steels are a great choice.
-While they are a little bright for traditional blues, if you enjoy a highs biased sound, again, you might just like these strings, especially considering how playable they are.
-Tuning stability was excellent, and because of the steel construction, they didn’t need much, if any, stretching.
+Verdict: If you’re looking for long-lasting strings, the Dean Markley Blue Steels are a great choice.
+While they are a little bright for traditional blues, if you enjoy a highs biased sound, you may just like these strings, especially considering how playable they are.
+Tuning stability was excellent and because of the steel construction, they didn’t need much, if any, stretching.

 GHS strings are one of the few “secrets of the pros” type brands left in the business.
 They aren’t a small operation by any stretch, but because their budget goes to R&D rather than mass marketing, their products do the talking.

 From a quality standpoint, the GHS Guitar Boomers are fantastic.
-They arrive nitrogen sealed in individual packages, which ensures that they remain as fresh as the day they were made, right up until you install them – this was a claim we’re happy to report is absolutely true.
-They were some of the clearest strings we’ve had on the test bench by some margin
+They arrive nitrogen sealed in individual packages, which ensures they remain as fresh as the day they were made, right up until you install them.
+This is a claim we’re happy to report is absolutely true.
+They were some of the clearest strings we’ve ever had on the test bench.

 These strings were tonally balanced, but perhaps too balanced.
 There wasn’t much in the way of under or overtones, which resulted in a pretty bland sound.
 Not offensive by any means, but a little too sterile for blues.
 They responded well to FX, but if you’re playing clean, this could be an issue.